Mechanics of Instinct

 "The main thrust of this new approach is to complement and enhance innate human processes for perception and movement in putting.
 That is, the golfer wants to learn how to putt instinctively using the same processes of perception and movement relied upon by all humans everyday since the beginning of human life.
 I term this enterprise "The Mechanics of Instinct", meaning not that golfers require a full blown education in neuroscience, but that golfers need to know in simple terms how to use their innate processes accurately and effectively on the green."

 - Geoff Mangum

-What works and why in cooperation with the instincts on the putting green is the approach I can teach you.
+What works and why in cooperation with the instincts on the putting green is the approach you need to discover.
 There is enough to think about during your competitive round.
 The putting green can become a refuge of serenity instead of another source of stress during your day.
 Imagine a feeling of calmness when you pull the putter instead of putting on your "thinking" cap and really starting the grind.
 Cooperating with the non-conscious processes that control human perception and movement is the most effective way to produce your best putting and you'll be surprised how simple the basics really are.

 Discovering the genius of your instinctive distance control on long lags will be our first step because once you experience the "magic" of thought-free accuracy, your mind will be open the the new possibilities.
 Next step is an automatic straight stroke solely dependent upon set up.
 Simplified green reading and instinctive aim are also simply normal processes when "thinkin you're stinkin" doesn't muck things up.